mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 You can also select **Developer** or **Company Handbook** to direct the Doc Up  request to the appropriate repo.

-As the issues are open to the community, the more information provided in the ticket the better.
-Once the link is shared in the Documentation channel, review the issue and add any links to appropriate documentation and/or Jira tickets.
+As the issues are open to the community, the more information provided in the issue the better.

+Review the issue in the [docs repo](https://github.com/mattermost/docs/issues?q=is%3Aopen+is%3Aissue), [developer documentation repo](https://github.com/mattermost/mattermost-developer-documentation/issues?q=is%3Aopen+is%3Aissue), or [handbook repo](https://github.com/mattermost/mattermost-handbook/issues?q=is%3Aopen+is%3Aissue) and add any links to appropriate documentation and/or Jira tickets.
 This ensures that the assignee is able to take on and complete the work within the turnaround times.

 #### Turnaround Time